CollaboraOnline/collabora-wordpress/README.md

 ## Internals

-The plugin creates a new post type `cool_revision` to store the revisions of files associated to the attachment.
+The plugin creates a new post type `collabora_revision` to store the revisions of files associated to the attachment.
 Its parent is set to the attachment post.
-And there are two pieces of metadata associated to it: `_wp_attached_file` and `cool_rev_timestamp`.
+And there are two pieces of metadata associated to it: `_wp_attached_file` and `collabora_rev_timestamp`.
 The former allow the standard `get_attached_file()` call.
 The latter is the timestamp of the revision.

 ## Development